 Learning alone is inevitable at times, though, and can also be enjoyable, especially when you aren’t concerned with how fast you travel.
 There are times when I do it and enjoy it.
 And yet, learning and teaching in a group is often the way to get to your goal more quickly, and it can be a lot of fun too.

 Groups can speed up learning because more people are experimenting at the same time and reporting back.

 Groups aid learning only when the group feels safe.
 This is what’s required for people to report on what didn’t work so everyone can learn from it.

-The power to eliminate beliefs in 30 minutes
+How to gain the power to eliminate beliefs in 30 minutes

 In 9 weeks, you can gain the power to eliminate a belief in the time it takes to watch a sitcom.
 This is what we promise from the Lefkoe Method Training 1.
 As you know from reading the article above, this learning takes place in a safe group atmosphere that supports you every step of the way.
 We help you achieve a high degree of fluency through daily practice and reflection.
 You will learn and even be able to explain what you learn to yourself and others.

 If you want to have this kind of learning experience, you’ll have to join the waiting list.
-To do so click here.
+To do so, click here.